Joelius300/dviz_hslu/REPORT.md

 the current and predicted weather, and more.

 These thresholds alongside with a prediction can be used to recommend an optimal time to fire up the furnace.
-Still, a more detailed view of the data should be available to assist manual decision-making with respect to the factors for which there is no data available.
+Still, a more detailed view showing buffer max and drinking water should be available to assist manual decision-making with respect to the factors for which there is no data available.

 #### Unknown temperature distribution in buffer